rajeevrk9901/rajeevrk9901/README.md

 ![](https://komarev.com/ghpvc/?username=rrk-sde)

-- 🔭 I’m currently learning and working on NodeJS, ReactJS, MUI and MongoDB
+- 🔭 I possess a valuable 4 months of experience as a MERN Stack Developer, equipped with hands-on knowledge and skills.
-- 👯 I’m looking to collaborate on **Backend Development** and **MERN Stack**
+- 👯 I am actively seeking opportunities to collaborate on exciting projects involving Backend Development and MERN Stack technologies.
 - 📫 How to reach me: rajeevrk9901@gmail.com or message me on [whatsapp](https://wa.me/918210787001)
-- ⚡ Fun fact: Hue Hue
+- ⚡ Fun fact: I enjoy injecting a touch of humor into my work and interactions, bringing a light-hearted atmosphere along the way.
+Hue Hue!

 <!-- ![](https://github-readme-stats.vercel.app/api?username=rajeevrk9901&show_icons=true&theme=radical) -->